snowmerak/vrpc/readme.md

 You must write function with one vstruct parameter and one vstruct return.
 Function's body is free for you.

-vrpc offer `vrpc.EmptyValue` for empty parameter.
+vrpc offers `vrpc.EmptyValue` for empty parameter.
 can not use `nil`.

 ### serve